 After dinner, we returned for a nighttime stroll on the beach, then back to the cottage.

-Day Two getting an early start at Club Wyndham at The Cottages
+Early Start at Club Wyndham at The Cottages

 Oops, I did it again.
 I left the curtains open in the bedroom.
 This time I think it was more than subconscious.
-I wanted to get an early start to the day and wake naturally, but early.
+I wanted to get an early start to the day and wake up naturally, but early.

 I had brought some items and put them in the fridge when we checked in, so I had everything needed to cook breakfast one morning.
 But that was not going to be today.
 Today I wanted to go to a breakfast spot I have been to before, and several times over the years.

-We want to Magnolia’s one of their claims to fame is their breakfast buffet.
+We want Magnolia’s one of their claims to fame is their breakfast buffet.
 If you have read anything I have written before about travel, you know I love a buffet.
 The idea of getting what you want, and then more of what you like, is always a perfect fit for me.

 Buffets can also be fast if you want them to be.
 I used to step into a Golden Corral by my former office just because I could get in and out in a reasonable time to be back to work during my single lunch hour.